gvwilson/sensibleadventures/cloudherd/reboot.md

     - Bonzon (looking at the lock): "They'll be through that in a heartbeat"
     - Aft (eager to please): "We can nail it shut"
     - ranger tricks Aft into letting him do the nailing
-    - makes his escape
+    - makes his escape by hitting Aft with the hammer and running
     - Noxy is sent to the gate to warn them
   - Thokmay is at the gate (the only one wearing his battle mask)
     - Thokmay: "I'll find Kulbinder"
-    - Noxy (panting): "Just let him go?"
+    - Noxy (panting): "Why not just let him go?"
     - Corporal Choegyal: "Because he's seen everything"
-    - *FIXME*: this is kind of weak
+    - Thokmay really doesn't want Noxy to come
+    - Choegyal loses his temper: "And what happens if you wander off a path?
+What will the forest do?"
   - Thokmay and Noxy in the forest
     - Thokmay undoes his mask as soon as they're in the trees
     - shows woodcraft skills
     - Noxy doesn't have (or value) them: she's a cloudherd
+    - Noxy gets the feeling Thokmay is stalling
     - she feels the forest pressing on her
     - is this what magic feels like? is she losing her mind?
   - Kulbinder joins them